 What Is Sales Intelligence: Beyond Data

-Sales intelligence refers to the full range of technologies, tools, and processes used to collect, analyze, and leverage data to optimize sales performance.
-This approach goes far beyond simple information hoarding: it transforms raw data into actionable insights for sales teams.
+Sales intelligence is the full range of technologies, tools, and processes used to collect, analyze, and act on data to improve sales performance.
+It’s not about hoarding information.
+It transforms raw data into something a sales rep can actually use.

 Firmographic Data: Understanding the Target Company